 Cryptocurrency, more commonly known as crypto, is a digital asset that can circulate globally without a central monetary authority, such as governments or financial institutions.
+While it’s true that cryptocurrencies operate without a central authority, there has been increasing regulatory scrutiny worldwide.

 Without governmental regulation, cryptocurrencies like Bitcoin, Ethereum, Tether, and thousands more, are purchased, sold, and traded securely through blockchain technology.
 Blockchains provide a secure, tamper-resistant record of transactions and tracks the type and amount of cryptocurrencies people own so they cannot be copied or spent twice.

 Cryptocurrencies are created though mining, a process that involves computers solving complex puzzles in order to verify the authenticity of transactions across the network.
 People and companies alike use their computers to assist with running the blockchains and mining process around the world.
 In return, they are rewarded with cryptocurrencies, like Bitcoin.
+The process of mining has evolved significantly.
+Many cryptocurrencies, including Ethereum, have moved from proof-of-work (PoW) to proof-of-stake (PoS) mechanisms to reduce energy consumption.

 As the world of cryptocurrency investing continues to grow, you may be wondering if you should participate.
 Read on to learn why investing in cryptocurrency is a great option for additional retirement savings, as well as how buy it and the potential risk involved.